Who are the key players in the This Morning Phillip Schofield drama?

 Following an online outcry, Dame Carolyn said the pair had been “misrepresented” over the issue and stressed they had been attending as members of the media to film a segment for This Morning.

-On Wednesday, PA news agency revealed she has now sent a letter to culture secretary Lucy Frazer, DCMS Committee chair Dame Caroline Dinenage and Ofcom’s chief executive Dame Melanie Dawes, in the wake of Schofield’s departure from ITV last week.
+On Wednesday, the PA news agency revealed she has sent a letter to Culture Secretary Lucy Frazer, DCMS Committee chairwoman Dame Caroline Dinenage and Ofcom’s chief executive Dame Melanie Dawes, in the wake of Schofield’s departure from ITV.

 The letter said: “We have now instructed Jane Mulcahy KC (Blackstone Chambers) to carry out an external review to establish the facts.